 Hiring an Employment Lawyer in Oakland, CA

 You may be entitled to rights under the Family Medical Leave Act and the California Family Rights Act.
-If you have been fired, demoted, or refused medical leave to care for yourself or a family member, please feel free to contact us for a free, confidential initial intake.
+If you have been fired or demoted for requesting family or medical leave in California, or refused leave to care for yourself or a family member, please feel free to contact Hunter Pyle Law for a free, confidential initial intake.